Highly polar molecules consisting of a copper or silver atom interacting with an alkali-metal or alkaline-earth-metal atom: Results and discussion

 The large binding energies and short equilibrium distances of the investigated molecules in their ground electronic states indicate the highly polarized covalent or even ionic nature of their chemical bonds~\cite{PilgrimCPL95,StangassingerCPL97,BrockJCP97} and significant stabilizing contribution of the electrostatic and induction interactions.
 The large difference of the electronegativity of the Ag or Cu atoms and the alkali-metal or alkaline-earth-metal atoms is responsible for a significant bond polarization and considerable contribution of the \textit{AM}$^+$Ag$^-$, \textit{AEM}$^+$Ag$^-$, \textit{AM}$^+$Cu$^-$, and \textit{AEM}$^+$Cu$^-$ ionic configurations to their ground state bonds~\cite{Pauling1960}.
-The electronegativity of the Ag and Cu atoms is twice larger than that of the alkali-metal and alkaline-earth-metal atoms.
+The electronegativity by Pauling scale~\cite{Pauling1960} of the Ag (1.93) and Cu (1.9) atoms is typically twice larger than that of the alkali-metal (0.79-0.98) and alkaline-earth-metal (0.89-1.57) atoms.
+This large difference, which is significantly larger than the variation of alkali-metal atoms' electronegativity, is responsible for the similarity of potential energy curves observed in Fig.~\ref{fig:PES}.
 Phenomenological models based on the difference of the electronegativities imply the ionic character of about 20-30$\,\%$ for the investigated molecules, except ones involving the lightest alkaline-earth-metal atoms~\cite{Pauling1960}.
 A considerable ionic contribution to the ground state bonding is consistent with a relatively small energy separation between the ion-pair asymptote and the asymptote of neutral ground state atoms in the studied molecules.
 This energy separation is given by the difference of the relatively low ionization potential of the alkali-metal or alkaline-earth-meta atoms and the high electron affinity of the Ag or Cu atoms.
 However, the multireference calculations for excited states show that the calculated electronic states are well separated (by at least 6000$\,$cm$^{-1}$) from excited electronic states.
-Additionally, our comparative multireference configuration interaction and higher-level coupled cluster calculations~\cite{GronowskiPRA20} confirm that all the studied electronic states are well described by the single-reference methods in the vicinity of the interaction potential well, and inclusion of higher-level excitation in the coupled cluster method is not necessary.
+Additionally, our comparative multireference configuration interaction and higher-level coupled cluster calculations (following the approach presented for NaLi in Ref.~\cite{GronowskiPRA20}) confirm that all the studied electronic states are well described by the single-reference methods in the vicinity of the interaction potential well, and inclusion of higher-level excitation in the coupled cluster method is not necessary.
 The nature of the chemical bonds is further analyzed in the following subsection.

 For the completeness of the analysis, we also calculate the properties of the Cu$_2$, Ag$_2$, and AgCu molecules in their ground $X^1\Sigma^+_g$ ($X^1\Sigma^+$ for AgCu) and lowest-excited $a^3\Sigma^+_u$ ($a^3\Sigma^+$ for AgCu) electronic states.
 Corresponding potential energy curves are presented in Fig.~\ref{fig:AgCu} and spectroscopic characteristics are collected in Table~\ref{tab:const}.
 The Cu$_2$, Ag$_2$, and AgCu dimers exhibit short, strong molecular bonding in the $X^1\Sigma^+$ state and weak van der Waals bonding in the a$^3\Sigma^+$ state, similarly to the \textit{AM}Ag and \textit{AM}Cu molecules.
 However, while the electrostatic and induction interactions dominantly stabilize the \textit{AM}Ag and \textit{AM}Cu molecules in the $X^1\Sigma^+$ state, the correlation of electrons from the $d$ orbitals of Cu and Ag atoms stabilizes the Cu$_2$, Ag$_2$ and AgCu molecules in the ground state~\cite{BausJCP83}.